Church: What are the uses of this word in the Bible?

 - It is used of future churches in the coming Tribulation period after the Rapture occurs [Revelation 2 & 3].

 - It is important to distinguish the church which is the Body of Christ [the uncircumcision church] which is made up of Jews and Gentiles from the circumcision church which was made up only of Jews [Colossians 1:24; Galatians 2:7; I Corinthians 12:13].
-Mingling of the doctrine of these two churches has caused great confusion and misunderstanding.
+Mingling of the doctrine of these two churches causes confusion and misunderstanding.

-- The churches to whom Paul ministered were made up of people who were primarily members of the Body of Christ church.
+- The churches to whom Paul ministered were members of the Body of Christ church.
 They had all been saved by faith in the death, burial, and resurrection of Christ [I Corinthians 15:1-4; Galatians 3:27; I Corinthians 12:13].

-- When the word church comes up in the Bible it is never referring to a building, but to an assembly of people wherever they happen to be meeting [Romans 16:1,4,5,16].
+- When the word church comes up in the Bible it is never referring to a building, but to an assembly of people [Romans 16:1,4,5,16].